OUDSL/Photo_Editing_Lightroom/README.md

 ## Photo Editing with Adobe Lightroom

 ## About
-Last Updated July 27 2018
+Last Updated August 03, 2018
 Created by **Chelsea Smith-Antonides**

 ## Table of Contents